bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-example.md

 ### Case 1: Plane Change at LEO

 The total $\Delta v$ for this maneuver must include both impulses.
-The $\Delta v$ in LEO, which includes the plane change, is given by Eq. {eq}`eq:plane-change-delta-v-apsis`.
+The $\Delta v$ in LEO, which includes the plane change, is given by @eq:plane-change-delta-v-apsis.
 The velocity in the circular initial orbit does not have a radial component, and the Hohmann transfer orbit leaves the initial orbit at perigee so it doesn't have a radial velocity component either.

-From Eq. {eq}`eq:plane-change-delta-v-apsis`, $v_1$ is the velocity in the 300 km circular orbit, and $v_2 = v_{t,1}$ is the velocity at perigee of the transfer orbit.
+From @eq:plane-change-delta-v-apsis, $v_1$ is the velocity in the 300 km circular orbit, and $v_2 = v_{t,1}$ is the velocity at perigee of the transfer orbit.
 The spacecraft arrives at the end of the transfer orbit with an inclination of 0°.
-The orbit is circularized at GEO by an in-plane maneuver, with $\Delta v$ given by Eq. {eq}`eq:hohmann-transfer-delta-v`.
+The orbit is circularized at GEO by an in-plane maneuver, with $\Delta v$ given by @eq:hohmann-transfer-delta-v.

 ```{code-cell} ipython3
 Delta_v_1_LEO = np.sqrt(v_1**2 + v_t1**2 - 2 * v_1 * v_t1 * np.cos(delta_i))